camunda/camunda-docs-manual/content/user-guide/process-engine/connectors.md

 As Camunda Connect is an optional dependency, it is not immediately available when using the process engine.
 With a pre-built distribution, Camunda Connect is already preconfigured.

-There are two types of `connect` artifacts:
+The following `connect` artifacts exist:

 * `camunda-connect-core`: a jar that contains only the core Connect classes.
 In addition to `camunda-connect-core`, single connector implementations like `camunda-connect-http-client` and `camunda-connect-soap-http-client` exist.
 These dependencies should be used when the default connectors have to be reconfigured or when custom connector implementations are used.
 * `camunda-connect-connectors-all`: a single jar without dependencies that contains the HTTP and SOAP connectors.